-The English Baccalaureate, also known as EBacc, is a group of GCSE subjects that fit together very well and are good preparation for people who intend to go on to study at A-level or university.
-EBacc consists of English, Maths, Science, a humanities subject (History or Geography, and a language (French or German.
+The English Baccalaureate, also known as EBacc, is a group of GCSE subjects that fit together very well and are the best preparation for people who intend to go on to study at A-level or university.
+EBacc consists of English, Maths, Science, a humanities subject (History or Geography), and a language (French or German).

-You do not have to have EBacc to follow the academic route.
+You do not have to have EBacc to follow the academic route, but it really helps.